-Just after the turn of the 19th century, an English essayist named William Gifford reported that Americans during the Revolution planned to substitute Hebrew as the official language of the United States.
+Just after the American Revolution, an English essayist named William Gifford reported that some Americans planned to substitute Hebrew as the official language of the United States.

-H.L.
-Mencken thought Gifford got the story from an aide to Comte de Rochambeau, Marquis de Chastellux, who was reporting on his travels in America in 1780.
-Chastellux wrote that some Bostonians wanted to replace English with Hebrew.
+Gifford got the story from an aide to Comte de Rochambeau, Marquis de Chastellux, who had traveled in America in 1780.

-“In the rebellion of the Colonies, a member of that state seriously proposed to Congress the putting down of the English language by law, and decreeing the universal adoption of Hebrew in its stead,” Gifford had written.
+“In the rebellion of the Colonies, a member of that state seriously proposed to Congress the putting down of the English language by law, and decreeing the universal adoption of Hebrew in its stead,” Gifford wrote.

 The story persisted, though, and appeared in The Cambridge History of American Language.

-In the end, Noah Webster was the one who created a uniquely American language.
+In the end, Noah Webster helped create a uniquely American language.
 He set the standard for American English with his blue-backed speller and dictionary.